 EDUC 3273.
-Methods of Teaching Middle and Secondary School Reading/Field Experience 3 credits Methods of improving knowledge and skills in the secondary content areas by implementing strategies that use and develop language literacy skills (reading, writing, speaking, listening) in the middle or secondary school setting.
-Included in this course will be 36 hours of field-placement experience.
+Methods of Teaching Middle and Secondary School Reading/Field Experience 3 credits Methods of improving knowledge and skills in the secondary content areas by implementing strategies that use and develop language literacy skills (reading, writing, speaking, listening).
 Included in this course will be 36 hours of field-placement experience.
 Required of all secondary and P-12 teacher candidates.
 Prerequisite: Acceptance into Lock 1, GPA 2.5.
 (Fall)